Investigating Robot Control Policy Learning for Autonomous X-ray-guided Spine Procedures: Results

 To evaluate the predicted cannula trajectories, we use a modified version of the Gertzbein–Robbins grading scheme originally developed for pedicle screws~\cite{gertzbein1990accuracy}.
 Each trajectory is automatically assessed for cortical breaches using segmented vertebral meshes~\cite{wasserthal_totalsegmentator_2023}, with the cannula modelled as a 2~mm diameter cylinder during evaluation.
 Breaches are categorized by their maximum distance from the cortical surface, with Grades~A and~B ($\leq 2$~mm) considered acceptable.

 Testing on 739 previously unseen episodes (10\% of the dataset), predicted trajectories achieved an overall acceptance rate of 68.5\% (Grades A+B) on their first attempt, comprising 52.4\% Grade A (no breach) and 16.1\% Grade B ($\le 2$ mm breach).
-Failure modes comprised of Grade C (2–4 mm): 6.9\%, Grade D (4-6 mm): 0.3\% and Grade E ($\ge6$ mm or outside of pedicle): 23.8\%, see Fig.~\ref{grade_distribution}.
-Reviewing the success rate per vertebral level the area around the lower thoracic and lumbar spine has the best performance.
+Failure modes comprised of Grade C (2–4 mm): 6.9\%, Grade D (4-6 mm): 0.3\% and Grade E ($\ge6$ mm or outside of pedicle): 24.4\%, see Fig.~\ref{grade_distribution}.
 Performance across vertebral levels was generally consistent, with the lower thoracic and lumbar regions showing the highest success rates.
-Slight drops were observed at T7 and L5—for the latter, likely influenced by the NMDID~\cite{edgar2020_NMDID} acquisition setup, where subjects were scanned in a prone position, introducing pronounced lumbar curvature and altered pedicle alignment.
+Slight drops were observed at T7 and L5, while for the latter these were likely influenced by the NMDID~\cite{edgar2020_NMDID} acquisition setup, where subjects were scanned in a prone position, introducing pronounced lumbar curvature and altered pedicle alignment.
 Overall, the policy maintained pedicle containment on the first try in the majority of cases, with most breaches limited to minor cortical contact.
+As pedicle corridors are narrow the grading scheme is sensitive to small entry-point errors, with cortical contact often being caused by minor sub-millimeter entry shifts.